Natural, Organic, Biodynamic, and Traditional Wines Explained

 While all natural wines are organic, not all organic wines are natural.

 Canada, the US, and Europe all have different accountabilities, but generally, organic wines mean the grapes are grown without synthetic fertilizers and the winemaking is done organically as well (so, for example, the yeast used to convert juice to alcohol is also organic.)
-But just because a wine is organic, doesn’t mean it’s not been treated (unlike natural wine.)
-Copper, for example is a commonly used spray to treat mildew and other fungal outbreaks in the vineyard.
+But just because a wine is organic, doesn’t mean hasn't been treated with approved sprays to combat various ills when required (unlike natural wine.)
+Copper, for example, is a commonly used spray to treat mildew and other fungal outbreaks in the vineyard.

 Head’s up: if a wine is labelled as being made with organic grapes, that means the grapes were organically grown, but the wine making wasn’t necessarily organic.
 I know, it’s complicated.